 temperatureparameter.
 Finally, and for convenience, the return value is squeezed using

-The following form implementation is expressed in terms of wavelength.
+The following implementation is expressed in terms of wavelength.

 The SI unit of radiance is watts per steradian per square metre (\(W/sr/m^2\)).